-What is EUDAMED
+What is EUDAMED?

 EUDAMED is based on a decision of the European Commission (2010/227 / EU).
-In this decision, the EU formulates the purpose of Eudamed:
+In this decision, the EU formulates the purpose of EUDAMED:

 “The European Medical Devices Database aims to improve market surveillance by giving competent authorities swift access to information about manufacturers and their authorized representatives, products and certificates, and vigilance data; it should also contribute to the exchange of information on clinical examination data and the consistent application of the above directives, in particular with regard to reporting requirements.”

-What is stored in the EUDAMED
+What is stored in the EUDAMED?

-The EUDAMED will comprise a total of 6 areas, all of which will be electronically accessible to the medical device manufacturer.
+The EUDAMED will comprise a total of 6 interconnected areas, all of which will be electronically accessible to the medical device manufacturer.
 Therefore, all information can be transmitted fully electronically.

-The 6 pillars of EUDAMED consist of:
+The 6 modules of EUDAMED consist of:

-• Module ACT – Actor Registration
+1. Module ACT – Actor Registration

 This module allows manufacturers (actors) to register and later be clearly identified.
 The actors include manufacturers, importers and EU representatives.
 After registration and verification of the data provided, the actors will have access to EUDAMED.
 With the help of the SRN (Single Registration Number) every economic actor can be clearly identified.
 However, the SRN must be requested separately from the responsible Competent Authority (CA).
 The Notified Bodies (NB) must be accredited by the EU.
 The list of all approved Notified Bodies can be found here.

-• Modul UDI – Unique Device Identification
+2. Modul UDI – Unique Device Identification

 As an economic operator, you are responsible for managing all UDI attributes in your own company and transferring the data to EUDAMED.
 Read here how we can support you.

-• Module CRF – Certificate
+3. Module CRF – Certificate

 Any medical device distributed in Europe will require a valid approval certificate in the future in accordance with MDR 2017/745 and IVDR 2017/746.
 This certificate certifies that the product meets all the regulatory requirements of a medical device.
 By grouping a product group into a BASIC UDI-DI, you simply need a certificate for one product group instead of each article within a product group.
 These certificates will be managed in the module CRF in the future.

-• Module CIPS – Clinical Investigation
+4. Module CIPS – Clinical Investigation

 According to the new Medical Devices Regulation (MDR), manufacturers of medical devices are required to conduct a clinical assessment for all their products, regardless of the risk class, including post-market clinical follow-up (PMCF).
 The clinical evaluation is an essential manufacturing task and an integral part of a manufacturer’s quality management system (Article 10, paragraphs 3 and 9f MDR).
 By definition, clinical evaluation is a systematic and planned process for the continuous generation, collection, analysis and evaluation of clinical data on a product.
 The clinical review will verify the manufacturer’s safety and performance, including clinical benefit.

-• Module VGL – Vigilance
+5. Module VGL – Vigilance

 Any serious incident involving medical devices must be documented and provided.
 In the technical documentation, the number of incidents and objects must be reported.
 Security corrective measures on the products made available on the Union market must also be reported.

-• Module MSU – Market Surveillance
+6. Module MSU – Market Surveillance

 In the module MSU the results of the market surveillance are reported back.
 The competent authorities are those who carry out market surveillance and publish the reports.
-The competent authority which has carried out the inspection shall inform the economic operator which was the subject of the inspection of the contents of the report referred to in paragraph 6 of this Article.
+The competent authority which has carried out the inspection shall inform the economic operator that was the subject of the inspection about the contents of the report in reference to paragraph 6 of this Article.
 Before accepting the report, the competent authority will give this economic operator the opportunity to comment.
 This final control report shall be recorded in the electronic system referred to in Article 100 (module MSU).